arkotha9/myprofile/README.md

 - 📫 How to reach me: [Linkedin @AnanyaReddy](https://www.linkedin.com/in/ananyareddy9/)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact 1: I love anime and Kpop.
 I watch anime only in Japanese --- Warning!!
 No English Dubs :)
-- ⚡ Fun fact 2: I am all for sudoku puzzles 😄.
+- ⚡ Fun fact 2: I am all for sudoku 😄.